Parkchanjun/Parkchanjun.github.io/index.md

 ## About Me

 <img class="profile-picture" src="chanjunpark.jpg">
 <a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a> is a researcher in the field of Natural Language Processing (NLP), with a focus on Large Language Models (LLMs), Data-Centric AI and Machine Translation.
 He is currently working as a Principal Research Engineer & Technical Leader at the <a href="https://www.upstage.ai/">Upstage</a>.
 In 2023, he received his Ph.D. from Korea University, supervised by Professor <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>.
 From 2018 to 2019, he worked at <a href="https://www.systransoft.com/">SYSTRAN</a>  as a Research Engineer.
-He is selected for <a href="https://jmagazine.joins.com/forbes/view/339290">Forbes 30 Under 30 Korea in the SCIENCE / SW field</a>.
-See CV for more information.
+He is selected for <a href="https://jmagazine.joins.com/forbes/view/339714">Forbes 30 Under 30 Korea in the SCIENCE / SW field</a>.
+See <a href="./Curriculum_Vitae_Chanjunpark__New_.pdf">CV</a> for more information.

 ## Research Interest
 My research philosophy is centered on service-driven research, aiming to bridge the gap between foundational theories in natural language processing (NLP) and their practical, real-world applications.
 My primary interests include the development of efficient, purpose-trained Large Language Models (LLMs), with a particular focus on their fundamental capabilities, rigorous evaluation, and addressing issues of recency and truthfulness.
 Additionally, I am deeply engaged in cross-lingual NLP and multidisciplinary research that integrates diverse fields to enhance NLP applications.